-- i.
-Mentally defective
+- Mentally defective

-- ii.
-Mentally incapacitated
+- Mentally incapacitated

-- iii.
-Physically helpless
+- Physically helpless

-Hawaii has a close in age exception that allows those who are 14 years or older to have sex with someone who is less than 5 years older.
+Hawaii has a close in age exception that allows those who are 14 years or older to have sex with someone who is less than five (5) years older.

 B. Clery Definitions of Consent